shaik1002/biggitlabbomb/doc/administration/moderate_users.md

 > - Ability to filter a user by state [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/238183) in GitLab 17.0.

-A user sign up pending approval can be approved or rejected from the **Admin** area.
+A user sign up pending approval can be approved or rejected from the Admin Area.

 To approve or reject a user sign up:

-1. On the left sidebar, at the bottom, select **Admin**.
+1. On the left sidebar, at the bottom, select **Admin Area**.
 1. Select **Overview > Users**.
 1. In the search box, filter by **State=Pending approval** and press <kbd>Enter</kbd>.
 1. For the user sign up you want to approve or reject, select the vertical ellipsis (**{ellipsis_v}**), then **Approve** or **Reject**.